 The course will involve the application of chemical, physical, and biological principles for the investigation of physical evidence in criminal cases.
 It will entail analytical reasoning, laboratory testing, possible field trips, and provide technical expertise (qualified speakers who will present and help us to analyze evidence from criminal cases).
 Students will be taught the fundamentals of a criminal investigation and how they apply in a court of law.
 The students will learn by doing - they will isolate and process crime scenes, analyze and interpret lab data, and problem solve.
 Each student's experience will culminate with the solving of a crime scene scenario.
 Grade Level: 11, 12.
-Prerequisites: (3020) Academic Biology, C or higher or (3010) Honors Biology, C or higher
+Prerequisites: (3020) Academic Biology, C or higher or (3010) Honors Biology, C or higher.

 The study of history rests on knowledge of facts, dates, names, places, events, and ideas.
 However, true historical understanding requires students to engage in historical thinking: to raise questions and to collect solid evidence in support of their answers; to go beyond the facts presented in their textbooks and examine the historical record for themselves; to consult documents, journals, diaries, artifacts, historic sites, works of art, quantitative data, and other evidence from the past, and to do so imaginatively-taking into account the historical context in which these records were created and comparing the multiple points of view of those on the scene at the time (National Historical Thinking Standards).
 The study of history provides an ordered account of the past and its significance to us.
 Sophomores will examine the "modern" world from 1450 C.E. to the present.
 Juniors will study the importance of civics and examine our American government and its involvement in the US economy.
 Seniors will focus on how international relations and economics affect our globalized contemporary world.
 These sequences represent typical pathways through high school social studies classes.
-If you have any questions, your current social studies teacher or guidance counselor will be able to answer them for you.
+If you have any questions, your current social studies teacher or school counselor will be able to answer them for you.
 All students are required to complete four credits of social studies for graduation.
 Any AP course with 1.5 credits will have 1.0 credits assigned to graduation requirements for social studies credit and .5 credit assigned to electives.

-SOCIAL STUDIES SEQUENCES Grade 9 Grade 10 Grade 11 Grade 12 MC OST RIGOROUS PROGRAM For college-bound student or humanities. s who are applying to colleges desig gnated as most competitive and/or planni ng to major in history, business, social sciences, Honors United States History AP Macroeconomics, AP Microeconomics, AP Comparative Government, AP Psychology DRS & ACADEMIC PROGRAM majority of college-bound students Academic United States History Modern World History Honors OR Modern World History Academic American Government and Economic Systems Honors OR American Government and Economic Systems Academic Global Relations Honors OR Global Relations Academic
+SOCIAL STUDIES SEQUENCES Grade 9 Grade 10 Grade 11 Grade 12 For college-bound student or humanities.
+MOST RIGOROUS PROGRAM For college-bound students who are applying to colleges designated as most competitive and/or planning to major in history, business, social sciences, or humanities.
+Honors United States History AP European History AP US History AP Macroeconomics, AP Microeconomics, AP Comparative Government AP Macroeconomics, AP Microeconomics, AP Comparative Government, AP Psychology HONORS & ACADEMIC PROGRAM For the majority of college-bound students Academic United States History Modern World History Honors OR Modern World History Academic American Government and Economic Systems Honors OR American Government and Economic Systems Academic Global Relations Honors OR Global Relations Academic